linebender/druid/druid/examples/wasm/README.md

 To preview the build in a web browser, run

 ```
-> http -d html
+> http
 ```

-which should start serving the specified folder.
+which should start serving the crate root folder containing `index.html`.

 Finally, point your browser to the appropriate localhost url (usually http://localhost:8000) and you should see a list of HTML documents -- one for each example.